dudupo/IML-exam-21/README.md

 Introduction To Machine Learning
 ===============
 Collection of questions that I have wrote for the exam.
-Eventually, they have dropped due to their hardness.
+Eventually, they were dropped due to their hardness.